Cover photo by Diana Russell.

 Length reaches 50mm; Wingspan up to 62mm.

-Most similar to Paragomphus cognatus (Rock Hooktail) and especially Paragomphus elpidius (Corkscrew Hooktail).
+The Common Hooktail is most similar to Paragomphus cognatus (Rock Hooktail) and especially Paragomphus elpidius (Corkscrew Hooktail).

-Easily differentiated from Paragomphus cognatus by having a brighter green thorax and all yellow rather than black-tipped claspers that are not splayed apart.
+It is easily differentiated from Paragomphus cognatus by having a brighter green thorax and all yellow rather than black-tipped claspers that are not splayed apart.

 Click here for more details on identification of the Common Hooktail.